plijnzaad/elixir-cloud-genomics/README.md

 Pre-requisite:

 * The learners need to be familiar with basic UNIX command line.
-* Windows users should have Git for windows installed - it provides a SHELL working environment. (https://msysgit.github.io/)
+* Windows users should have Git bash for windows installed - it provides a shell working environment. (https://msysgit.github.io/)
-* For UNIX based styems users (UBUNTU, MAC OS), you just need your terminal application open.
+* For UNIX based styems users (Ubuntu, MAC OSX), you just need your terminal application open.

 What you will learn from this cousre:

 * Connection to a distant machine (in this case it is your respective cloud)
-* Moving data from your local machine to the cloud
+* Copying data from your local machine to your virtual machine in the cloud
-* Make checks for space, quotas and other dependencies
+* Check disk space, quotas and other dependencies
-* Install a software on the Cloud
+* Install the relevant software in your virtual machine
-* Run the Software on the data you already moved from your local machine
+* Run the software on the data you already copied from your local machine
-* Fetch back your output results from the Cloud when done and visualize them on your local machine
+* Fetch back your output results from the Cloud when done, and visualize them on your local machine